moggieuk/Happy-Hare/README.md

 ## ![#f03c15](https://github.com/moggieuk/Happy-Hare/wiki/resources/f03c15.png) ![#c5f015](https://github.com/moggieuk/Happy-Hare/wiki/resources/c5f015.png) ![#1589F0](https://github.com/moggieuk/Happy-Hare/wiki/resources/1589F0.png) A few of the features:

-- Support any brand of MMU and user defined monsters (ERCF 1.1, 2.0, Tradrack, Custom.
-Prusa & KMS coming very soon)
+- Support any brand of MMU and user defined monsters (ERCF, Tradrack, Box Turtle, Angry Beaver, Night Owl, 3MS, Custom)
 - Synchronized movement of extruder and gear motors (with feedback control) to overcome friction and even work with FLEX materials!
 - Sophisticated multi-homing options including extruder!
 - Implements a Tool-to-Gate mapping so that the physical spool can be mapped to any tool